PixilareMedia/ThriveCraft/1.13/README.txt

 12. go to Project->Properties
 13. Find the "Java Build Path" option
 14. Look at the "Libraries" tab and click "Add External JARs..."
-15. Make sure you have PixelCore-Dev.jar downloaded and in a pace where you can find it
+15. Make sure you have PixelCore-API.jar downloaded and in a pace where you can find it
-16. Navigate to the PixelCore-Dev.jar and selcet it then hit open
+16. Navigate to the PixelCore-API.jar and selcet it then hit open
 17. Now you may hit the "Apply and Close" button --Beyond Here In The SETTING UP A FORGE MDK WORKSPACE Is If You Are Going TO Compile A Mod That Uses The PixelCore Mod--
 18. Find The build.gradlew file in the workspace and open it in a text editor
 19. Go down to about line 74
-20. Go to the end of line 74 and push enter and add the following "compile files("You/File/Path/To/PixelCore-Dev.jar")"
+20. Go to the end of line 74 and push enter and add the following "compile files("You/File/Path/To/PixelCore-API.jar")"
 21. Save the build.gradlew and now you may compile mods useing the PixelCore mod